 “Kathy Don’t Go” by The Family International

-Watch this space on July 12, 2017 to download Todd Fancey’s covers FREE!
+Watch this space in Autumn, 2017 to download Todd Fancey’s covers FREE!

 JK: Hey Todd, thanks for taking time out of the European leg of your tour promoting The New Pornographers latest album Whiteout Conditions to speak with me.
 I attended your show at Terminal 5 In New York City on April 26, 2017 and the band put forth an incredible performance!
 I remember the audience vehemently chanting for an encore and the band did not disappoint.
 You snuck in the song “Challengers” from the self-titled album Challengers which I noticed wasn’t on the setlist.
 Was that a last minute addition and if so, what prompted the change?
 I, for one, was super psyched to hear it!